marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 There are very many types of geospatial data files and it would be fruitless to discuss them all.
 The formats discussed below are listed because of one or more of the following:

-* common file formats
+* Common file formats
-* ease of preservation
+* Ease of preservation
-* open standard
+* Open standard

 While these data types may be _preferable_ for inclusion into UBC's collections, the needs of research come first.
-It is better to use a different, less common file format than to use something not suitable.
+It is better to use a different, less common file format than to use another which leads to data loss.
 For a look at the vast variety of formats available for geospatial data, have a look at these non-exhaustive lists for [vector](https://gdal.org/drivers/vector/index.html) and [raster](https://gdal.org/drivers/raster/index.html) data formats.

 ### Vector Formats